nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1.System should work on any mainstream OS as long as it has Java 8 or higher installed.
+   1. System should work on any mainstream OS as long as it has Java 8 or higher installed.<br>
-2.System should come with automated unit tests 3.Should be free and come with open source code.
+   2. System should come with automated unit tests
+   3. Should be free and come with open source code.
-4.Interface should be user friendly and intuitive 5.System should be able to hold up to 1000 tasks.
+   4. Interface should be user friendly and intuitive.
+   5. System should be able to hold up to 1000 tasks.
-6.System should be able to run system within 5 seconds after launching 7.System should be able to export task details 8.System should have backup option
+   6. System should be able to run system within 5 seconds after launching
+   7. System should be able to export task details
+   8. System should have backup option
-9.Exported task details should be intuitive and easily readable 10.System should not allow information to be accessed outside of the program 11.System should be able to recover from errors quickly 12.System should be able to report errors
+   9. Exported task details should be intuitive and easily readable
+   10. System should not allow information to be accessed outside of the program
+   11. System should be able to recover from errors quickly
+   12. System should be able to report errors

 {More to be added}